Tag: Children Stories

 When Grandpa Was a BEE Target – Children’s Story

 In 1974 Grandpa was 16 years old and was cleaning the outside steps that went up through the woods to the front door of Mr. Griemel’s house.
 There was to be a party that night and the steps would be clean of dirt and debris.
-As he sprayed the water to clean the railroad ties and stones he discovered an in-the-ground nest of yellow jackets.
-It was easy work to spray the bees and flood the nest.
-Soon Grandpa discovered something he will never forget.
-Yellow jackets always have an alternate exit to their hives.
+As he sprayed the water to clean the railroad ties and stones, he discovered an in-the-ground nest of yellow jackets!

 • When Grandpa Whined to Grandma – Children’s Story